-Sometimes a 1cm natural stone countertop such as quartz will be used in prefabricated (prefab) models.
-These have a laminated edge, and a small strip of the same material is glued to the bottom of the slab, so that its thickness appears doubled.
+Sometimes we use a 1cm natural stone countertop such as quartz in prefabricated (prefab) models.
+These have a laminated edge, with a small strip of the same material glued to the bottom of the slab.
+So that it’s thickness appears doubled.

 So prefab granite countertops have a 2cm body but a 4cm laminated edge.